 How to Choose a Bridesmaid Bouquet

-Your team of bridesmaids is made up of your best friends and loved ones, each of whom in some way symbolizes an aspect of your passage through life.
+Your team of bridesmaids is made up of your best friends and loved ones, each of whom, in some way, symbolizes an aspect of your passage through life.
 These ladies are a reflection of you -- where you've been and the choices you've made while getting there.
 So when it comes to choosing the bridesmaid bouquets, keep this spirit in mind -- their bouquets should reflect your own, either in color or in shape, and come together to create a unified look.
+And for even more inspiration, check out our 8 amazing bridesmaid bouquet ideas.

 Your flowers, bouquets, centerpieces, and all of those floral touches you haven't thought about will total about eight percent of your entire wedding budget.
 Your bridesmaid bouquets -- flowers for your maid of honor and your legion of attendants -- will eat up about 14 percent of that money.
 Obviously, the cost will depend greatly on how many maids you have and how intricate or large the bouquets will be.